Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Conclusion

 In future research, we will analyze the discussed interplay of action-value estimation and exploration.
-As methodological extensions, we will investigate possibilities to extend the two-sample testing procedures into continuous actions spaces to modify policy gradient methods because the latter constitute an elementary class of methods in several application domains.
+As methodological extensions, we will investigate possibilities to extend the two-sample testing procedures into continuous \rd{action} spaces to modify policy gradient methods because the latter constitute an elementary class of methods in several application domains.
 Furthermore, next to the considered procedure, there are alternative approaches for uncertainty quantification in the neural network scenario.
-For example, the regularization technique dropout \citep{srivastava2014dropout} will be applied similar to \cite{d2021gaussian} to obtain the required variance estimate for the newly proposed algorithms, and the Bootstrapped DQN will be enhanced by adding random prior functions \citep{osband2018randomized}.
-Finally, our work focuses on the estimation bias over the whole state-action distribution of a policy, and we aggregate this quantity into one scalar estimate.
-While we analyze how this scalar changes throughout training, we do not differentiate how the bias is distributed over the state-action space at a particular time in training.
+For example, the regularization technique dropout \citep{srivastava2014dropout} \rd{can} be applied similar to \cite{d2021gaussian} to obtain the required variance estimate for the newly proposed algorithms, and the Bootstrapped DQN \rd{can} be enhanced by adding random prior functions \citep{osband2018randomized}.
+Finally, our work estimates the \rd{bias for given $Q$-estimates via Algorithm \ref{algo:Bias_estimation}, leading to one scalar bias estimate for the whole state-action distribution.
+While we analyze how this scalar changes throughout training, we do not delve into a detailed differentiation of how this bias is distributed across the state-action space at a specific point during training.
 We acknowledge that assessing complex MDPs in this fashion might result in an over-simplification.
-In the future, we will work on more tailored solutions and consider, e.g., an individual significance level of the TE for different regions of the state-action space.
+In particular, this line of investigation might lead to more tailored solutions, and one could consider, \rdd{for example}, an individual significance level of the TE for different regions of the state-action space.}